IntelRealSense/librealsense/src/media/readme.md

 #### Code Example: `rs2::recorder`

-> :bangbang: If you are not familiar with the basic streaming examples, please follow them before moving on
+> :exclamation: If you are not familiar with the basic streaming examples, please follow them before moving on

 To enable recording on any device, simply create a **rs2::recorder** from it and provide a path to the desired output file:
 ```cpp